Philippines asks Chinese flotilla to leave disputed reef | DW | 21.03.2021

-Manila has called the arrival of more than 200 armed fishing vessels from China a "provocative action."
-Both countries claim the shallow coral region of the South China Sea.
+Manila slammed China's "provocative" deployment of more than 200 vessels in the South China Sea, asking for the ships to be recalled from the region, which is claimed by both countries.

-The Philippine defense chief on Sunday demanded more than 200 Chinese vessels he said were manned by militias leave a South China Sea reef claimed by both Manila and Beijing.
+On Sunday, the Philippine defense chief demanded that more than 200 Chinese vessels he said were manned by militias leave a South China Sea reef claimed by both Manila and Beijing.

 He warned that the Philippines would uphold its sovereign rights.